Holidays Calendar for July 29, 2017

 This Day in History

-• 2005 Astronomers announced discovery of the dwarf planet Eris.
-Eris is the most massive dwarf planet known in the Solar System and the ninth most massive body known to orbit the Sun.
-Its estimated to be about 1/3 of the Earth's mass.
+• 2005 Astronomers announced the discovery of the dwarf planet Eris.
+It is the most massive and second-largest known dwarf planet in the Solar System.

-• 1994 Died: Dorothy Hodgkin, Egyptian-English biochemist and biophysicist, Nobel Prize laureate for discovery of structure of vitamin B12.
-Among her other most influential discoveries was the conformation of structure of penicillin.
+• 1994 Died: Dorothy Hodgkin, Egyptian-English biochemist and biophysicist, Nobel Prize laureate for the discovery of the structure of vitamin B12.
+Among her other most influential discoveries was the confirmation of the structure of penicillin.

-• 1987 Prime Minister of Great Britain Margaret Thatcher and President of France François Mitterrand signed an agreement on building a tunnel under the English Channel.
+• 1987 UK Prime Minister Margaret Thatcher and President of France François Mitterrand signed an agreement on building a tunnel under the English Channel.

-• 1981 The wedding ceremony of Charles, Prince of Wales, and Lady Diana Spencer at St Paul's Cathedral in London was worldwide broadcast.
-Audience of over 700 million people around the world watched the ceremony.
+• 1981 The wedding ceremony of Charles, Prince of Wales and Lady Diana Spencer at St Paul's Cathedral in London was broadcast worldwide and watched by an audience of over 700 million people.

-• 1979 Died: Herbert Marcuse, German sociologist and philosopher, often associated with Frankfurt School of critical theory.
-His most notable works were Reason and Revolution: Hegel and the Rise of Social Theory, Eros and Civilization, One-Dimensional Man.
+• 1979 Died: Herbert Marcuse, German sociologist and philosopher.
+His most notable works include Reason and Revolution: Hegel and the Rise of Social Theory, Eros and Civilization, One-Dimensional Man.

 • 1973 Born: Wanya Morris, American singer, best known as a member of the R&B group Boyz II Men

-• 1973 A constitutional referendum on abolishment of monarchy was held in Greece.
-The proposal was approved by 78.6% of voters, initiating the first period of Metapolitefsi, the transitional period from dictatorship to legislative election and democratic republic.
+• 1973 A constitutional referendum on the abolishment of monarchy was held in Greece.
+The proposal was approved by 78.6% of voters, initiating the first period of the Metapolitefsi.

-• 1967 The city of Caracas, Venezuela, was stricken by an earthquake during celebration of its 400th anniversary of foundation.
-Approximately 500 died.
+• 1967 The city of Caracas, Venezuela was struck by an earthquake during celebration of its 400th founding anniversary.
+Approximately 500 people died.

-• 1958 U.S. President Dwight D. Eisenhower signed into law the National Aeronautics and Space Act, thus creating the National Aeronautics and Space Administration (NASA).
+• 1958 U.S. President Dwight D. Eisenhower signed the National Aeronautics and Space Act into law, thus creating the National Aeronautics and Space Administration (NASA).

-• 1948 After 12 years of hiatus caused by World War II, the first Summer Olympic Games (the Games of the XIV Olympiad) were held in London.
+• 1948 After a 12-year hiatus caused by World War II, the first Summer Olympic Games (the Games of the XIV Olympiad) were held in London.

 • 1921 Adolf Hitler became the leader of the National Socialist German Working Party.
-This party became the ruling party in Germany and was disbanded after the end of World War II.
+It became the ruling party in Germany and was disbanded after the end of World War II.

 • 1913 Died: Tobias Asser, Dutch lawyer and jurist, Nobel Peace Prize laureate for his role in the formation of the Permanent Court of Arbitration at the first Hague peace conference in 1899.

-• 1900 Died: Umberto I, King of Italy from January, 1878 till his death.
-During the reign of Umberto I Italy saw a great expansion, gaining territories of Eritrea and Somalia.
-He was deeply hated by anarchists and killed by one of them.
+• 1900 Died: Umberto I, King of Italy from January 1878 until his death.
+During his reign Italy saw a great expansion, gaining the territories of Eritrea and Somalia.

 • 1898 Born: Isidor Isaac Rabi, Polish-born American physicist and academic.
-In 1944 he received Nobel Prize award for discovery of nuclear magnetic resonance.
-His another achievement, is development of magnetron, that is used in microwave radar and microwave ovens.
+He was awarded a Nobel Prize in 1944 for the discovery of nuclear magnetic resonance.

 • 1895 Died: Floriano Peixoto, Brazilian general and politician, the 2nd President of Brazil.
-He came to presidency during a difficult period in the history of the country.
 Despite his unpopularity, he was responsible for the consolidation of the new Republican Government.

-• 1890 Died: Vincent van Gogh, Dutch painter of Post-Impressionist period.
-He completed many best-known paintings, among them Vase with Twelve Sunflowers, The Starry Night and Self-portrait with bandaged ear.
+• 1890 Died: Vincent van Gogh, Dutch Post-Impressionist painter whose best-known paintings include Still Life: Vase with Twelve Sunflowers, Starry Night Over the Rhone, and Self-portrait with Bandaged Ear.

-• 1888 Born: Vladimir Zworykin, Russian-American engineer, known for invention of iconoscope, the first fully electronic system, that replaced earlier cameras.
-He also played a significant role in development of charge storage-type tubes, infrared image tubes and the electron microscope.
+• 1888 Born: Vladimir Zworykin, Russian-American engineer known for inventing the iconoscope, the first fully electronic system that replaced earlier cameras.

-• 1885 Born: Theda Bara, American actress of silent film era.
-She was one of the most popular actresses and sex symbol.
-Her roles of femme fatale earned her a nickname The Vamp.
-Most of films, that she made, were lost in 1937 in fire, that outbroke in the Fox vault.
+• 1885 Born: Theda Bara, American actress of the silent film era.
+She was one of the most popular actresses and a sex symbol whose femme fatale roles earned her the nickname The Vamp.

-• 1883 Born: Benito Mussolini, Italian journalist and politician, leader of the National Fascist Party and Prime Minister of Italy from 1922 to 1943.
-Mussolini was one of the key figures in the creation of fascism.
+• 1883 Born: Benito Mussolini, Italian journalist and politician, the leader of the National Fascist Party and Prime Minister of Italy from 1922 to 1943.
+He was one of the key figures in the creation of fascism.

 • 1856 Died: Robert Schumann, German composer and critic, widely regarded to be one of the greatest composers of the Romantic era.

-• 1507 Died: Martin Behaim, German-Bohemian geographer and astronomer, nowadays best remembered for Erdapfel, the word's oldest surviving globe, that he produced for the Imperial City on Nuremberg.
+• 1507 Died: Martin Behaim, German-Bohemian geographer and astronomer.
+He is now best known for his Erdapfel, the world's oldest known globe, which he made in 1492.

 • 1099 Died: Pope Urban II, best known for initiating the First Crusade and setting up the modern-day Roman Curia in the manner of a royal ecclesiastical court to help run the Church.